marvel-characters-search/marvel-characters-search.github.io/README.md

 * Displaying multiple options of characters if name of the character is not unique

 ## How to start:
-In addition to `localhost:3000`, you would need to add publicKey and and privateKey from the link.
+In addition to `localhost:3000`, you would need to provide publicKey and and privateKey to the link.
+* Clone this repo.
+* Run `npm i` to install all dependencies.
+* Run `npm start` to start React application.
+* Change paste public and private key to the link in browser:

-The full path should look like that: `http://localhost:3000/?publicKey=<...>&privateKey=<...>` Please, contact me if you don't have a link.
+The full path should look like that: `http://localhost:3000/?publicKey=<...>&privateKey=<...>` Please, contact me if you don't have these details.

+* Refresh the page.